hajrando/odin-recipes/README.md

  - Creating OL and UL
  - Inserting links and images

-To be completed at the end of the project, concepts that I have a better understanding of, list form.
+After finishing the project, here are the concepts that I feel I have a better handle of.
+ - Creating the boilerplate - memorized
+ - Better understanding of how to do some of the formatting basics
- -
+ - Inserting links and images
+ - The need for building the "house" of the website - why organization is crucial
+ - How helpful Ol and UL are